TN 13 (11-97)

-Keep in mind the practical limitations of time, manpower and distances and the fact that most FSPs are not staffed to handle a volume of outside work.
+Keep in mind the practical limitations of time, manpower and distances and the fact that most FBUs are not staffed to handle a volume of outside work.
 Scheduling outside work can delay completion of the request.

-NOTE:SSA cannot request the assistance of FSPs in countries in which the U.S. is not represented by the Department of State or in which U.S. diplomatic representation is too limited to assist SSA.
+NOTE:SSA cannot request the assistance of FBUs in countries in which the U.S. is not represented by the Department of State or in which U.S. diplomatic representation is too limited to assist SSA.
 Such countries include Angola, Cambodia (Kampuchea), Libya, North Korea and Vietnam.
 Other countries can be involved as conditions in them change.

 When preparing written messages, block print, using black ink for telefax transmission, or type the form.
 All copies must be clear and legible.